Inside the Circle

 What’s new with plays and theatre companies as well as me and other theatre artists.

-SEACOAST REPERTORY THEATRE (http://www.seacoastrep.org/) Artistic Director, Miles Burns, announced Sunday that my murder mystery, ABSOLUTELY DEAD, will join the bill for the 2018 season as part of the company’s Homegrown Series, which features works by regional...read more
+Artistic Director, Miles Burns, announced Sunday, October 22, that my award-winning murder mystery, ABSOLUTELY DEAD, will join the Seacoast Repertory bill for the 2018 season as part of the company’s Homegrown Series, which features works by regional theatre artists....read more

 Get in Touch